APSL/redux-i18n/README.md

 * Translate literals.
 * Designed for react-redux.
 * Compatible with Immutable.js.
-* Export translations to POT files (for translate with Poedit).
+* Export translations to POT files (make your translations with Poedit).
 * Import translations from .PO files to *translations.js* object (for use in your project).
 * Add comments for translators.
 * Pluralize literals.